-Natural hazards have always influenced life in mountainous regions.
+Natural hazards have always influenced life in the mountains.
 Climate change and other - predominantly manmade - developments have far-reaching consequences and lead to a rise in damaging events.
-Especially mudslides, earthquakes and floods require us to improve supra-regional cooperation in development planning and prevention.
-To natural disasters, national borders do not exist.
+In particular, mudslides, earthquakes and floods force us to improve supra-regional cooperation in development planning and prevention.
+For natural disasters, national borders do not exist.
 By studying best practices, we can avoid having to learn from our own mistakes.
 Is our natural hazard management well-equipped to confront the climatic challenges of the future?
 What can we do to prevent climate disasters?
 Which aspects of the issue demand political intervention and how can individuals make a contribution?